DiVouz/slot-machine/README.md

 # Slot Machine
-Modern casino slot machine game using only JavaScript (proof of concept).
+Modern slot machine game using only JavaScript (proof of concept).

 Made using only pure HTML5 and JavaScript.